PrePlant & PreHarvest CabChart™ Programs

 While sitting and working tillage equipment the driver is predominately rotated to the right.
 While operating a harvester the operator is predominately leaning forward, observing the harvester drum under their feet.

-Quotes from April 14th 1999 Whole Body Vibration and Back Disorders among Motor Vehicle Drivers and Heavy Equipment Operators: A review of the scientific evidence.
+^^ April 14th, 1999 Whole Body Vibration and Back Disorders among Motor Vehicle Drivers and Heavy Equipment Operators: A review of the scientific evidence.

-With the greater usage of GPS, operator concentration and fatigue has become a safety issue.
+With the greater usage of GPS, operator concentration and fatigue have become safety issues.
 Similar issues have been researched and addressed in other cab-related industries.

-Seeding (Tractor/Spraying Operations) and Harvest (Header Operations).
-Each program comes with its own set of specific exercises tailored for the limited range of postures experienced.
-These are displayed on the Adhesive Display & the Description Sheet explains how to perform each exercise, ensuring consistent replication by operators.
+Planting (Tractor/SP Spraying Operations) and Harvest (Header Operations).
+Each program comes with its own set of specific exercises tailored for the limited range of postures experienced during these operations.

 This system provides concise, professional information on injury prevention without putting greater demands on farmers’ time.

-Both CabChart™ programs are posted throughout Australia using Australia Post.
+Both CabChart™ packages can be posted throughout Australia using Australia Post.

 “I don’t know what I should be doing?” and “I don’t have the time to do exercises!”